Discourse on Inequality: Argument

-What is important is that with primitive social existence (preceding civil society), humans gain "self-esteem" ("amour propre") and most of the rest of Rousseau's account is based on this.
-Rousseau's critique of civil society is primarily based on psychological features of civil man, with amour propre pushing individuals to compare themselves with others, to gain a sense of self corresponding to this, and to dissolve natural man's natural pity.
+What is important is that with primitive social existence (preceding civil society), humans gain amour propre("self-esteem", "self-love", or "vanity") and most of the rest of Rousseau's account is based on this.
+Rousseau's critique of civil society is primarily based on psychological features of civil man, with amour propre pushing individuals to compare themselves with others, to gain a sense of self corresponding to this, and to dissolve natural man's natural pity: "the savage lives within himself, sociable man, always outside himself, can only live in the opinion of others".
+For Rousseau, amour propre did not exist in the state of nature - amour de soi and pitié were enough to ensure survival.

 The beginning of part two dramatically imagines some lone errant soul planting the stakes that first establish private property: "The first person who, having enclosed a plot of land, took it into his head to say this is mine and found people simple enough to believe him, was the true founder of civil society".
 But Rousseau then clarifies that this moment was presaged by a series of environmental and rational conditions that made it possible.
 For Rousseau, even the concept of private property required a series of other concepts in order to be formed.

+The inequality that began with the establishment of private property was progressively exacerbated into slavery, despotism, and corruption.
+Rousseau asserted that the stage of human development associated with what he called "savages" was the best or optimal in human development, between the less-than-optimal extreme of brute animals on the one hand and the extreme of decadent civilization on the other. "...[N]othing is so gentle as man in his primitive state, when placed by nature at an equal distance from the stupidity of brutes and the fatal enlightenment of civil man".
+Rousseau argues that it is not possible to return to the state of nature.
+He did believe, however, that it was possible to correct some of the mistakes that were made in the transition to civilisation.
+Rousseau returned to this theme in The Social Contract.